-The goal of this el lement is to design and 1 construct cut-and-fill slones in a manner to minimize e rosion THE SOUL OI UIIIS CI icilicili is to acsign and 1 6011361 466 .
-Cut and m i illallici to 111111111111111111111111111111111111111 ,1031011.
+The goal of this element is to design and construct cut-and-fill slopes in a manner to minimize erosion.

-The goal of this element is to design and construct cut-and-ini slopes in a manner to minimize erosion.
-This ele ement does not apply to my projec ct becau ise: No cut slopes over 4 feet high or slopes steeper than 2 feet horizontal to 1 foot vertical, and no fill slopes over 4 feet high will exceed 3 feet horizontal to 1 foot vertical.
+No cut slopes over 4 feet high or slopes steeper than 2 feet horizontal to 1 foot vertical, and no fill slopes over 4 feet high will exceed 3 feet horizontal to 1 foot vertical.
 Therefore, there is no requirement for additional engineered slope protection.

-Other Reason / Additional Comm ments: If it de oes apply, describe the steps you v vill take and select the BMPs you w vill use: Addit ional Comments: Check the BMPs you will use: C120 Temporary & Permanent Seeding C205 Subsurface Drains C207 Check Dams C204 Pipe Slope Drains C206 Level Spreader C208 Triangular Silt Dike (Geotextile-Encased Check Dam)
+If it does apply, describe the steps you will take and select the BMPs you will use:

+r Check k the BMPs you will use: C120 Temporary & Permanent Seeding C205 Subsurface Drains C207 Check Dams C204 Pipe Slope Drains C206 Level Spreader C208 Triangular Silt Dike

+(Geotextile-Encased Check Dam)